JakeD520/Lucian/03_Episodes/S01E01/Scene 9.md

 She studies him for a long moment, tracing idle circles on his ribs.

 **JENNIFER**
-You talk like a poet who contemplates everything.
+You talk like a poet who has seen too much.
 (sly smile)
 You ever stop thinking and just… float?